 36. Make sure you have your requested/needed items at your place setting.

-37. Find the owner of lost items such as jewelry, shoes, cameras, and more.
+37. Find the owners of lost items such as jewelry, shoes, cameras, purses, and more.

 38. Keep your vendors on schedule so you can enjoy as much time dancing as possible